mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 P1, JazzGroove, play_stream|TheJazzGroove.org=http://199.180.75.26:80/stream
 ```

+Note that you don't need to enter the full plugin name.
+The beginning part ("play_stream") is sufficient.

-You can also setup a (long) list of radio stations:
+You can also setup a list of radio stations:

 ```
 P1, JazzRadio, play_stream|TheJazzGroove.org=http://199.180.75.26:80/stream|UK1940s=http://1940sradio1.co.uk:8100/1|Secklow105.5=http://31.25.191.64:8000/;?t=1528915624|BBC=http://bbcmedia.ic.llnwd.net/stream/bbcmedia_lrberk_mf_p|Radio Swiss Jazz=http://www.radioswissjazz.ch/live/aacp.m3u|Smooth
 ```

-When you press the configured button again, the next radio stations will get played.
+When you press the specified button (P1) again, the plugin will skip to the next radio station.
 A longpress will skip one station back.
-You can step through the list of stations round-robin in both directions.
+You can step through the list of stations round-robin in both directions with just one button.

-You can also confgure multple buttons for different sets of radio stations:
+You can also confgure multiple buttons for different sets of radio stations:

 ```
 P1, JazzRadio, play_stream|TheJazzGroove.org=http://199.180.75.26:80/stream|UK1940s=http://1940sradio1.co.uk:8100/1|Secklow105.5=http://31.25.191.64:8000/;?t=1528915624|BBC=http://bbcmedia.ic.llnwd.net/stream/bbcmedia_lrberk_mf_p|Radio Swiss Jazz=http://www.radioswissjazz.ch/live/aacp.m3u|Smooth
 P2, TalkRadio, play_stream|DLF=http://st01.dlf.de/dlf/01/104/ogg/stream.ogg|DLK=http://st02.dlf.de/dlf/02/104/ogg/stream.ogg|RadioBERLIN 88,8=http://www.radioberlin.de/live.pls|SRF 4 News Swiss=http://stream.srg-ssr.ch/drs4news/mp3_128.m3u
 ```

 Note that a plugin does not know anything about remote controls, about Bluetooth or how a button event is delivered to it.
-It only cares about the implementation of the response action.
+It only takes care of implementing the response action.
 The mapping file bindes the two sides together.